-Data collected on the length of time to diagnose and treat breast cancer show that the diagnostic biopsy results was equally likely to be received on any one of the weekdays from Monday to Friday.
-Consider the results received the first week of October, say Monday October 1 to Friday October 5.
-Suppose that the women with positive biopsies then had surgery on one of the weekdays of the last full week of October, i.e., Monday October 22 to Friday October 26.
-Suppose further that the day of the surgery was also equally likely to be any one of these 5 weekdays, and unrelated to which day the biopsy result was received.
+Suppose the pathology reports from biopsies taken during a given week are equally likely to be received on any one of the weekdays from August 4 to Friday August 9.
+Women with positive biopsies then have their surgery scheduled for one of the weekdays of the last full week of August, i.e., Monday August 25 to Friday August 29, equally likely to be any one of these 5 weekdays, and unrelated to which day of the week the biopsy result was received.

 - i.
-Derive and plot the probability distribution of the length of the interval (i.e., the number of days) from when the biopsy result was received until the woman had the surgery.
-Comment on its shape, and why it is this shape, and what would happen if there were several stages, not just 2. - ii.
-Calculate the mean and standard deviation of this random variable.
+Derive and plot the probability distribution of the wait (i.e., no. of days) from when the biopsy was received until the woman had the surgery. - ii.
+Calculate the mean and standard deviation of the distribution. - iii.
+Comment on its shape, and why it is this shape, and what would happen if there were several stages, not just 2. - iv.
+What if we had a 7-day work-week rather than 5?